Stationary coupled KdV systems and their St\"ackel representations: Coupled KdV hierarchy

-Thus, $\mathbb{V}_{1}$ can be considered as the Lax matrix of the cKdV hierarchy, the hierarchy itself can be obtained by the matrix Lax equations \eqref{l2} and the zero-curvature equations \eqref{l3} are differential consequences of the hierarchy. \begin{example} Assume $N=2$ and denote $\bm{u}:=(u_{0},u_{1})^{T}=(u,v)^{T}$.
-Then the formulas above lead to the DWW hierarchy, the first members of which are given by
+Thus, $\mathbb{V}_{1}$ can be considered as the Lax matrix of the cKdV hierarchy, the matrices $\mathbb{V}_{k}$ for $k>1$ play the role of auxiliary matrices while the hierarchy itself can be obtained by the matrix Lax equations \eqref{l2}.
+The zero-curvature equations \eqref{l3} are differential consequences of the hierarchy.